mattermost/mattermost-developer-documentation/site/content/blog/2019-11-04-unit-testing-mmctl-commands.md

 # Printer Cleanup

-One thing we need to remember is that the `printer` struct gets cleaned for us between test functions courtesy of `MmctlUnitTestSuite`, but we will need to clean it manually between test cases.
+One thing we need to remember is that although the `printer` struct gets cleaned for us between test functions courtesy of `MmctlUnitTestSuite`, we will need to clean it manually between test cases.
 Therefore, if we have more than one use case in the same test function, we need to run `printer.Clean()` at the beginning of all the `s.Run` blocks but the first one:

 ```go
 func (s *MmctlUnitTestSuite) TestMyCommandCmd() {